About Your Central Venous Catheter (CVC) for Pediatric Patients

 One or 2 visitors can keep you company as you wait for your procedure to start.
 When it’s time for your procedure, a staff member will bring your visitor(s) to the waiting area.

-Before you go into the operating room, you may need to remove your hearing aids, prosthetic devices, wig, and religious items, if you have any.
+Before you go into the procedure room, you may need to remove certain items, if you have them:

 You’ll either walk into the operating room or a staff member will bring you on a stretcher.
-A member of the operating room team will help you onto the operating bed.
+A member of the procedure room team will help you onto the procedure bed.
 Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you’ll fall asleep.

 During your procedure

-First, your doctor will give you an injection (shot) of a local anesthetic near your collarbone.
-A local anesthetic is a medication that makes an area of your body numb.
+First, your doctor will give you an injection (shot) of local anesthesia near your collarbone.
+Local anesthesia is a medicine that makes an area of your body numb.
 This will help keep you from having pain after your procedure.

 Next, your doctor will make 2 small incisions (surgical cuts) called the insertion site and exit site.